This is the character sheet for characters in Shadowchasers: Backwater.

 Tropes that apply to all of them

-Ambiguously Human: More than likely, none of them are, but no specific species has been specified.
+- Ambiguously Human: More than likely, none of them are, but no specific species has been specified.

-Sentai: Uses a HERO deck while dueling alongside the Shadow Queen against Armityle that contains all of its branches (including the exclusive Destiny and Evil Heroes).
+- Sentai: Uses a HERO deck while dueling alongside the Shadow Queen against Armityle that contains all of its branches (including the exclusive Destiny and Evil Heroes).
 According to him, his cards come from another dimension which is how he is able to use them.
 However, this is a deck that he cannot use normally.

-Supporting Protagonist: Despite being technically the protagonist of Twice-Told Tales, much of the fic is focused more on the origin stories of the Backwater Shadowchasers.
+- Supporting Protagonist: Despite being technically the protagonist of Twice-Told Tales, much of the fic is focused more on the origin stories of the Backwater Shadowchasers.
 He does get some focus however in his own chapters.
 For the others, he's an Interactive Narrator, more or less.

-Unusual Ears: They're cat-like, his only obvious non-human feature.
+- Unusual Ears: They're cat-like, his only obvious non-human feature.

 Adrian's apprentice as well as a close friend of Judy.

-Heterosexual Life-Partners: With Judy, the chapters they're in show the two as very close with one another.
+- Heterosexual Life-Partners: With Judy, the chapters they're in show the two as very close with one another.
 This even continues in the alternate future wherein they have inherited their predecessor's positions.
 Although this doesn't stop her from teasing Judy that she feels more than that.

 Adrian's wife.
 A willowy British woman, she has penchant for fire and apparently gives out excellent ear rubs.

-Evil Cannot Comprehend Good: According to the author, he sees "morality", "ethics", "humanity", as nothing but concepts, and while he may know their meanings, he fails to understand their values.
+- Evil Cannot Comprehend Good: According to the author, he sees "morality", "ethics", "humanity", as nothing but concepts, and while he may know their meanings, he fails to understand their values.
 Indeed, given Tsuki's description of him - an ugly and unwashed creature - he clearly doesn't even care what others think of him, and has put his research before his humanity.

-Magic Genetics: This seems to be his ultimate goal, and he appears to have actually made several advances in it.
+- Magic Genetics: This seems to be his ultimate goal, and he appears to have actually made several advances in it.
 Most are pretty hideous, however.
 As the author puts it, "Spliced together monstrosities, creatures born demons and nightmares beyond this plane, golems of flesh and steel, all warped and tweaked to satisfy his curiosity, to see what the limits are."

 A duelist that Tsubasa encounters in the Spirit World.
 A Chosen of a goddess of summons, Apira, from another dimension, he seem to take the crazy things that happen to him in stride.
 The duel between he and Tsubasa is inconclusive and both wish for a rematch.

 Armityle the Chaos PhantomA Duel Spirit that serves as the antagonist of Adrian's own tale.
 He seeks revenge against the Egyptian Gods Ra, Obelisk and Slifer for reasons not yet revealed, but he has been at it since the time of Pharaoh Atem.

 A priest who serves the Light of Ruin.
 He serves as the main antagonist of Maria's introductory chapter.
 And also appears in Shadowchasers: Colors of Madness, a story that takes place years earlier where the event mentioned in that story is detailed.

-Foregone Conclusion: When he appears in Shadowchasers: Colors of Madness, you know he'll survive in some way, due to appearing in a chapter of Shadowchasers: Twice-Told Tales that takes place after the events of that story.
+- Foregone Conclusion: When he appears in Shadowchasers: Colors of Madness, you know he'll survive in some way, due to appearing in a chapter of Shadowchasers: Twice-Told Tales that takes place after the events of that story.

-Go Mad from the Revelation: This happens to him when he tries to brainwash Maria into serving the Light of Ruin by entering her mind.
+- Go Mad from the Revelation: This happens to him when he tries to brainwash Maria into serving the Light of Ruin by entering her mind.
 Apparently, her thoughts are very dangerous

-Holy Hand Grenade: He is capable of doing this, which gives him an edge over Maria during their battle.
+- Holy Hand Grenade: He is capable of doing this, which gives him an edge over Maria during their battle.

-Professional Killer: He has been hired by several figures of the Shadowkind Underworld in the past to take down hard to kill Shadows.
+- Professional Killer: He has been hired by several figures of the Shadowkind Underworld in the past to take down hard to kill Shadows.

-Killed Off for Real: During the battle with Jalal, Jalal ignited his own highly-flammable spilled blood to create an inferno that destroyed every one of his duplicates at once, leaving him with nowhere to go and unable to exploit his usual strategy to escape.
+- Killed Off for Real: During the battle with Jalal, Jalal ignited his own highly-flammable spilled blood to create an inferno that destroyed every one of his duplicates at once, leaving him with nowhere to go and unable to exploit his usual strategy to escape.]]

 A powerful illithid who serves as the antagonist in Gurren's introductory chapter.

-Chekhov's Gunman: He was first mentioned in "Shadowchaser Files", before appearing in Twice-Told Tales.
+- Chekhov's Gunman: He was first mentioned in "Shadowchaser Files", before appearing in Twice-Told Tales.

-Our Liches Are Different: Incredibly different.
+- Our Liches Are Different: Incredibly different.
 He's an alhoon, which is a creature created when an illithid achieves lichdom by a special ceremony known only to a few.
 This is a path taken by illithid who desire to practice actual sorcery, but they are outcasts among their species, as illithid hate - and fear - undead creatures.

-Meaningful Name: Like all illithid, he has no name; "Albert Hoon", when shortened, is "Al Hoon", or alhoon, which is what he is.
+- Meaningful Name: Like all illithid, he has no name; "Albert Hoon", when shortened, is "Al Hoon", or alhoon, which is what he is.

 A wanted vigilante.
 J serves as the main antagonist of Fayte's featured chapter after murdering Dr. Hugo Cylas.
 It is later revealed that the J featured in the chapter is actually Judy LaBaron from an alternate future who went back in time to kill Cylas, as he was actually an agent of Yliaster, whose experiments would have exterminated magic from Earth.
-For more tropes that also pertain to her, see Judy's entry above.

-Big Good: The Judy disguising as J is from an alternate future in which she has inherited the Shadowchaser organization from Jalal, making her this.
+- Big Good: The Judy disguising as J is from an alternate future in which she has inherited the Shadowchaser organization from Jalal, making her this.

-Ret Gone: After killing Cylas, she prevents her timeline from ever existing and fades away as a result.
+- Ret Gone: After killing Cylas, she prevents her timeline from ever existing and fades away as a result.
 Although she doesn't seem to mind.

 An elf businessman who appears in Rave's origin story, apparently trying to achieve a business relationship with Divine.
 He was also a former servant of the Shadow Queen and was the one who murdered Lyrius several centuries ago.
 For more information of him, look into Redux's character page.

 Edgar Hummond (Stitches)